jinjialij/data_structure_algorithms/readme.md

 <br>Return k after placing the final result in the first k slots of nums.
 <br>Do not allocate extra space for another array.
 You must do this by modifying the input array in-place with O(1) extra memory.

 Example 1:
 Input: nums = [3,2,2,3], val = 3
 Output: 2, nums = [2,2,_,_]
-    Explanation: Your function should return k = 2, with the first two elements of nums being 2.
-    It does not matter what you leave beyond the returned k (hence they are underscores).
+Explanation: Your function should return k = 2, with the first two elements of nums being 2.It does not matter what you leave beyond the returned k (hence they are underscores).

 ```java
 class Solution{